cocomil11/sam2/tools/SWIFT_INTEGRATION_GUIDE.md

     // MARK: - Helper Methods
     private func updateTrackingResults(_ response: TrackResponse) {
-        // Convert bounding boxes to your UI format let boxes = response.boundingBoxes.map { BoundingBox(from: $0) }
+        // Handle tracking results with consistent object IDs
+        // Note: boundingBoxes array may contain nil for lost objects

+        for (index, objectId) in response.objectIds.enumerated() {
+            if let bbox = response.boundingBoxes[index] {
-        // Update your UI with the tracked bounding boxes
+                // Object is tracked - update UI with bounding box print("Object \(objectId) is at: \(bbox.asArray)")
-        // For example, draw them on an image view
+                // Draw bounding box on UI
+            } else {
+                // Object is lost - hide or mark as lost print("Object \(objectId) is lost (not tracked in this frame)")
+                // Hide bounding box or show "lost" indicator }
+        }
     }

     private func showError(_ message: String) {